idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/config-files.md

 ---
 layout: default
-title: config files
+title: Configuration Files
 parent: processMeerKAT
-nav_order: 9
+nav_order: 10
 ---

-# Config files
+# Configuration files

 The config file is where you set parameters affecting how you run the pipeline.
 The default config contains the following: